-What are the requirements to run for one of the ANAC Offices (President-Elect, Secretary, Treasurer or Board of Directors) or to serve on the Nominating Committee?
+What are the requirements to run for the ANAC Board of Directors (president-elect, secretary, treasurer or member-at-large) or to serve on the nominating committee?

-- Nominees to the Nominating Committee must be current Active or Disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.
+- Nominees to the nominating committee must be current active or partner members in good standing and must meet criteria as specified in the ANAC bylaws.

-- No reimbursement is provided to Nominating Committee members to attend the Annual Conference.
-The Nominations Chair is offered a 50% reduced registration fee for the Conference.
-The candidate who received the most votes on the Nominations Committee is appointed as Nominating Committee Chair.
+- No reimbursement is provided to nominating committee members to attend the annual conference.
+The nominations chair is offered a 50% reduced registration fee for the conference.
+The candidate who received the most votes on the nominating committee is appointed as nominating committee chair.

-- Once the Call for Nominations is published, it is estimated that anywhere between 10-12 hours total over the course of the year.
-The nominations committee meets for two hours while at the Annual Conference and meets by conference calls that last less than one hour.
+- Once the Call for Nominations is published, it is estimated that members will donate anywhere between 10-12 hours total over the course of the year.
+The nominating committee meets for two hours while at the annual conference and meets by conference calls that last less than one hour.
 Each member is expected to spend additional time soliciting candidates and encouraging members to vote.

-- Nominees to ANAC Offices, the Board of Directors, and Nominations Committee must be current Active or Disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.
+Nominees to the ANAC board of directors must be current active or partner members in good standing and must meet criteria as specified in the ANAC bylaws.
 This criteria is as follows:

-- Officers (President, President-elect, Secretary, and Treasurer) and Directors eligible to serve at the National level shall have been members at the National level for two years immediately prior to assuming office.
+- Officers (president, president-elect, secretary and treasurer) and directors eligible to serve at the national level shall have been members at the national level for two years immediately prior to assuming office (partner members not eligible)

-- The President-elect shall have served at least one term on the National ANAC Board of Directors or as an Association Committee Chair, Task Force leader, Editor, Interest Group leader and/or as a local Chapter President.
+- The president-elect shall have served at least one term on the national ANAC board of directors or as a committee chair, task force leader, editor, interest group leader and/or as a local chapter president

 What expenses am I responsible for covering for trips to Board Meetings and Conferences

-- The ANAC Board of Directors (officers and board of directors only) are expected to attend four board meetings each year, as well as ANAC’s Annual Conference.
+- The ANAC board of directors (officers and board of directors only) are expected to attend up to three board meetings each year, as well as ANAC’s annual conference

-- For regularly scheduled Board Meetings throughout the year, all Executive Committee members (President, President-elect, Secretary, and Treasurer) are expected to arrive at the hotel site on Friday afternoon in anticipation of the Executive Committee meeting on Friday evening.
-The six Directors-at-Large are expected to arrive at the hotel site Friday evening in preparation for the Saturday Board Meeting, which begins at 8:00am and goes until about 5:00pm.
-The meetings resume on Sunday morning at 8:00am with the meeting ending at noon, if not earlier.
-Members are encouraged to not arrange return flights home any earlier than 4pm on Sunday.
+- For regularly scheduled board meetings throughout the year, all board members are expected to arrive at the hotel site Friday evening in preparation for the Saturday board meeting, which begins by 9 a.m. and goes until about 5 p.m.
+The meetings resume on Sunday morning by 9 a.m. with the meeting ending at noon, if not earlier.
+Members are encouraged to not arrange return flights home any earlier than 4 p.m. on Sunday.

-What is the “usual” time commitment for ANAC Officers and Board Members?
+What is the expected time commitment for ANAC Officers and Board Members?

 As an elected officer or member of the Board of Directors, what are my responsibilities at ANAC’s Annual Conference?

-- The National Leadership Council (which includes all Committee Chairs, as well as both incoming and outgoing members of the Board meet for lunch on Thursday, the first day of Conference.
+- The national leadership council (which includes all committee chairs, as well as both incoming and outgoing members of the board meet on Thursday, the first day of conference.

 - Most committees meet on Thursday afternoon.
 As the liaison to one of ANAC’s committees, it is expected that you will attend your committee’s meeting.

-- You will also be asked to attend the combined incoming/outgoing Board of Directors dinner that is held sometime during the Annual Conference.
-This occasion provides an opportunity to network and become better acquainted with other members of the Board.
+- You will also be asked to attend the combined incoming/outgoing board of directors dinner that is held sometime during the annual conference.

-- On Saturday afternoon, the Annual Business Meeting takes place.
-As a newly elected member of the Board, you will be officially installed as an ANAC Officer or Board Member.
+- On Friday afternoon, the annual business meeting takes place.
+As a newly elected member of the board, you will be officially installed as an ANAC officer or board member.